lsst-dm/dmtn-186/index.rst

 most users of contemporary web-based service environments expect something like a status page for the set of services run by a provider;
-all contemporary IVOA standards either require as a mandatory element the provision of an ``/availability`` endpoint for each service, returning a standardized response; and because we run all the RSP services in a uniformly-managed Kubernetes environment, basic information about service availability is available centrally.
+all contemporary IVOA standards either require as a mandatory element the provision of a "VOSI-availability" endpoint (often found at ``/availability`` below the main service endpoint) for each service, returning a standardized response; and because we run all the RSP services in a uniformly-managed Kubernetes environment, basic information about service availability is available centrally.